Wisconsin Department of Children and Families - Division of Early Care and Education

 Child Care Certification Policy Manual

-Starting June 1, 2024, prospective providers may submit an Expression of Interest (EOI) using the Child Care Provider Portal (CCPC).
-This will generate a task in the certification agency’s WISCCRS Dashboard.
+Effective June 1, 2024, prospective providers are able to submit an Expression of Interest (EOI) using the Child Care Provider Portal (CCPC).
+A submission of an EOI will generate a task in the certification agency’s WISCCRS Dashboard.
 Certification workers then make contact with the prospective provider to begin their orientation process.
 If the provider does not use the Portal to submit their EOI, the certification worker may enter the EOI in WISCCRS on behalf of the provider.
-Note: The provider submitting the EOI using the Portal is the preferred method, as this will enable the provider to link and access their certification record in the Portal.
-If the certification worker completes the EOI in WISCCRS, rather than the provider using the Portal, the provider will not be able to link their record in the Portal later without IT security assistance.

 An individual may contact the local certification agency and have very little knowledge or understanding of child care regulations in Wisconsin.
 The individual may not be familiar with: